BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 - Return parameters：none
 ## 34 Accept any asset donation event
 ### 34.1 Create an event that accepts any asset gift
+- Introduction
+    - Accept any asset gift, and through this event, you can receive a certain asset gift from other on-chain accounts for free
 - The full name of the interface：`trGrabAny`
 - Interface abbreviation：`tgray`
 - Callable methods：`Http,Websocket,command line`